rrd108/rBruteForce/README.md

 ## How does it work?

-When a user (or an automated attack) send some data to login (or any other) function cakePHP will call your controller's method.
+When a user (or an automated attack) send some data to login (or any other) function CakePHP will call your controller's corresponding method.
 In this method you should have

 ```php
 $this->RBruteForce->check();